 - to spend time in natural environments and inspire others to do so,

-- to engage in debate about sustaining sensitive environments and cultures,
+- to engage in debate about caring for sensitive environments and cultures,

 - to encourage participation in actively caring for this planet.

 Our work is pretty varied.
-Sometimes we’re wandering around hills and valleys to gather material for poetry, maybe looking at life under the shallow water of a tarn – at other times we’re joining discussions about complex policy on common land, grazing rights and biodiversity, presenting at conferences, or kneeling in the dirt with a group of school children.
+Sometimes we’re wandering around hills and valleys to gather material for poetry, maybe looking at life under the shallow water of a tarn – at other times we may be joining discussions about policy on common land, grazing rights and biodiversity, conducting research and compiling reports, or kneeling in the dirt with a group of school children.

 We express what we find through photography, prose writing, poetry, video and temporary installations.
 On larger projects we work with local and national organisations.
 This allows us to bring together strong teams of experts and delve into discussions, with people whose views are not always in harmony.
 We highlight what everyone has in common before looking into areas of disagreement: creative celebration of shared values can help towards joined-up thinking and collaboration when it comes to caring for our environment and the natural lives and human cultures it supports.